-Procedure: Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
+8. Procedure: Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select five (5) locations [or all locations if less than five (5)].

-- 9. Procedure: For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - a) At least two (2) employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.

-- b) At least two (2) employees are involved in processing and approving payments to vendors. - c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.
+- 9. Procedure: For each location selected under procedure #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that - a) At least two (2) employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase; - b) At least two (2) employees are involved in processing and approving payments to vendors: - c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files; - d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments; and - e) Only employees/officials authorized to sign checks approve the electronic disbursement (release) of funds, whether through automated clearinghouse (ACH), electronic funds transfer (EFT), wire transfer, or some other electronic means.

-[Note: Exceptions to controls that constrain the legal authority of certain public officials (e.g., mayor of a Lawrason Act municipality) should not be reported.]
+[Note: Findings related to controls that constrain the legal authority of certain public officials (e.g., mayor of a Lawrason Act municipality) should not be reported.]

-Results: In our inquiries and observations of the non-payroll purchasing and payment functions of five (5) locations, we noted:
+Results: In our inquiries and observations of the five (5) locations, we noted:

-- a) Three (3) locations in which there was only one employee involved in processing and approving payments. - b) Two (2) locations in which the same employee responsible for processing payments is able to add/modify vendor files, and no other employee is responsible for periodically reviewing changer to vendor files. - c) Two (2) locations in which the same employee is responsible for signing, mailing, and processing payments.
+- a) One (1) location in which there was only one employee involved in processing and approving payments to vendors. - b) Two (2) locations in which the same employee responsible for processing payments is able to add/modify vendor files, and no other employee is responsible for periodically reviewing changes to vendor files. - c) One (1) location in which the same employee is responsible for signing, mailing, and processing payments.

 Management's Response: Due to the small size of our schools and the small number of employees, full separation of duties is not possible to achieve.
-In order to address this, we have other checks and balances procedures in place.
-All school accounting documentation is sent to the Central Office business department where an employee reviews all documents from the month.
-Any issues found during this review are reported back to the principal of the school.
-We will also ensure that all checks and check stock are in a locked location with the signature authority having no access to said items.
-At the central office location, the business manager has to approve all invoices before they are paid, therefore, the A/P bookkeeper cannot issue a payment without said approval.
+In order to address this, we have other checks and balances in place.
+All school accounting documentation is sent to the Central Office business department where an employee reviews all documents.
+Any issues are reported back to the school principal.

-- 10. Procedure: For each location selected under #8 above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
-Randomly select five (5) disbursements for each location, obtain supporting documentation for each transaction, and: - a) Observe whether the disbursement matched the related original itemized invoice and supporting documentation indicates deliverables included on the invoice were received by the entity.

-b) Observe whether the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.
+- 10. Procedure: For each location selected under procedure #8 above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
+Randomly select five (5) disbursements for each location, obtain supporting documentation for each transaction, and - a) Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity, and - b) Observe whether the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under procedure #9 above, as applicable.